whoisdsmith/AI-MTHRFCKR/README.md

 - [Ghostwriter](https://replit.com/site/ghostwriter) - Ghostwriter Is An AI-powered Code Completion Tool.
 - [Hey, Github!](https://githubnext.com/projects/hey-github) - Hey, Github!
 Is A Platform For AI-assisted Code Review And Analysis On GitHub.
 - [Home Page BBX](https://www.useblackbox.io/) - BBX Is An AI-powered Platform For Software Development And Collaboration.
+- [How2Terminal](https://how2terminal.com/) - how2 Finds The Simplest Way To Do Something In A Unix Shell.
+It's Like `man`, But You Can Query It In Natural Language.
+It Uses A Mix Of AI Code-Completion And StackOverflow Search.
 - [Kodezi AI](https://kodezi.com/) - Kodezi AI Is An AI-powered Platform For Software Development And Collaboration.
 - [Kubiya](https://kubiya.ai/) - Kubiya Is An AI-powered Platform For Software Development And Collaboration.
 - [Lookup](https://app.uselookup.com/) - Lookup Is An AI-powered Platform For Code Search And Discovery.
 - [Maverick](https://marketplace.visualstudio.com/items?itemName=YurtsAI.maverick) - Maverick Is An AI-powered Code Completion And Suggestion Tool For Visual Studio Code.
 - [Mutable](https://mutable.ai/) - Mutable Is An AI-powered Platform For Software Development And Collaboration.
+- [OpenAI Coda](https://coda.io/@coda/openai-for-coda) - Generate Text, Images, And Connect Them To Your Data.
 - [OSS Insight](https://ossinsight.io/) - OSS Insight Is A Platform For AI-assisted Open-source Software Analysis And Management.
 - [Programminghelper](https://www.programming-helper.com/) - Programming Helper Is A Platform For AI-assisted Coding, Testing, And Debugging.
 - [Replit](https://replit.com/) - An Online Platform For Coding And Development That Provides A Browser-based, Collaborative And Fast Way Of Coding.